Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Introduction

-In this paper, we modify the NGF model so that it instead reduces to the nonmonotonic form of the $\mu_\text{loc}(I)$ relationship, equation \eqref{eq:LocalRheology}, in homogeneous flows.
-By computing time-dependent model predictions in a stress-driven planar shear configuration under gravity, we evaluate the specific ways in which nonlocality and nonmonotonicity contribute to each of the three features (F1--F3) of the flow-arrest transition described above.
-We show that inclusion of, and interplay between both ingredients is necessary to reproduce all three features, in ways sometimes surprising: the planar shear with gravity configuration displays a finite velocity jump during onset of flow only when both nonmonotonicity and nonlocality are present.
+In this paper, we modify the NGF model so that it instead reduces to the non-monotonic form of the $\mu_\text{loc}(I)$ relationship, equation \eqref{eq:LocalRheology}, in homogeneous flows.
+By computing time-dependent model predictions in a stress-driven planar shear configuration under gravity, we evaluate the specific ways in which nonlocality and non-monotonicity contribute to each of the three features (F1--F3) of the flow-arrest transition in inhomogeneous flows.
+We show that inclusion of, and interplay between both ingredients is necessary to reproduce all three features, in ways sometimes surprising: the planar shear with gravity configuration displays a finite velocity jump during onset of flow only when both non-monotonicity and nonlocality are present.
 In a second part, we assess the capability of the modified NGF model to predict quantitatively the behavior of dense granular materials both around the flow-arrest transition as well as in the flowing regime.
 To this effect, we calibrate the model using discrete element method (DEM) simulations in the simple shear geometry shown in Figure \ref{fig:Geometries}(a), and we compare predictions of the calibrated model against stress-driven DEM simulations in the other geometries displayed in Figures \ref{fig:Geometries}(b) and \ref{fig:Geometries}(c), namely plane shear under gravity and inclined plane.

-These two configurations differ by their respective source of nonlocal coupling -- in plane shear with gravity, nonlocal effects mainly arise from the spatial dependence of the stress ratio $\mu$, while in inclined plane flows they are purely imparted by the rough base \cite{liu2018}.
-We observe that the accuracy of the NGF model depends on which of these two mechanisms is at play, with predictions being accurate in the case of plane shear with gravity but less so for inclined plane.
+These two configurations are both subject to nonlocal effects as a result of the spatial inhomogeneity of their flow fields, but they critically differ in an important way -- in plane shear with gravity, flow inhomogeneity is mostly a consequence of the spatial dependence of the stress ratio $\mu$, while it is mainly caused by the rough base in inclined plane flow \cite{liu2018}.
+We observe that the accuracy of the NGF model depends on which of these two mechanisms is at play, with predictions being accurate in the case of plane shear with gravity but less so for inclined plane{, which we ultimately attribute to the role played by the boundary conditions}.